-Open all year round and renowned as the West Country’s leading family attraction, Flambards offers more than your average amusement park.
-As well as boasting thrilling rides such as the sky-plummeting Skycracker and the splash filled Log Flume during the summer, Flambards’ Indoor attractions offer a thrill (even on level ground) during the colder months.
-From September through the winter months, Flambards adds a historical flair to the classic theme park model, hosting indoor attractions such as The Victorian Village, Britain in the Blitz and Chemist Shop Time Capsule, taking you on a journey back in time in an all-immersive experience through some of England’s most explosive history.
-Be sure to book online to save 10% off the normal ticket price!
+Renowned as the West Country’s leading family attraction, Flambards offers more than your average amusement park.
+As well as boasting thrilling rides such as the sky-plummeting Skycracker and the splash-filled Log Flume during the summer, Flambards’ indoor attractions offer a thrill (even on level ground) during the colder months.
 Get tickets via flambards.co.uk.

 Extend your trip and book a getaway with plumguide.com, offering some of the best homes in the area for you to enjoy.

 DISCOVER: The best winter sun holiday deals for families